Tamirucode/react-todoitem/README.md

  - View todoitem by completion

     - As a logged in user I can view todoitems completed sothat I can distingush between completed and those still need action.

+ - View todoitem by priority

+    - As a logged in user I can view prioritised todoitems sothat I can tell immediate attention and leave them until later.

 ## Features